mertcloud/CDE_vHoL/README.md

 <img src="img/readme/cde_airflow_3.png" alt="image" width="1000"/><br>

 > **Infobox: More complex Airflow Jobs and Python code**
-> * In the Airflow UI, navigate to the "Code" and inspect the code file that was automatically generated when you created the pipeline.
+> * In order to view the Python code created by the visual editor, navigate to the Airflow UI by going to Administration > Virtual Cluster Details > Airflow UI.
+From there, you can navigate to the "Code" and inspect the code file that was automatically generated when you created the pipeline.
 > * As mentioned above, defining your pipeline using the (visual) Pipeline Editor is great for simple use cases, but you can always switch to defining your pipeline in Python code for more complex use cases.
 > * On top of that, Airflow offers hundreds of open-source modules for interacting with different systems!